Breast Implants Sore after Sleeping

 After the breast augmentation surgery, you might find yourself often in pain while sleeping.
 There are a number of precautions that you need to take into account for the first few weeks so you can give yourself time for recovery and decrease your swelling.

 You should be getting at least 8 hours of sleep for proper healing.

 To properly heal and reduce the pain of side-effects we recommend you consider the following sleeping positions:

 The best and most suitable position for sleep is laying on your back.
 This puts your breasts in a relaxed position, putting no strain on the chest and allowing the incisions to heal and helps the implants to settle.

 You can also sleep at an angle (Anywhere between 30 to 45 degrees) inclined on your back.
 Doing so, you’ll find that there’s a lot less inflammation and pain due to the blood circulation being flown away from the breasts.

 Consider getting a few soft pillows that help you relax in the mentioned positions and a recliner bed if possible, to help you freely adjust your position.

 How long do I need to sleep elevated after Breast Augmentation?

 Sleeping elevated helps reduce pain and inflammation.
 It is recommended that you sleep inclined at a 30-45 degrees angle for a total of 6 weeks.
-Doing so will help you recover from the surgery and reduce any risks of capsular contracture.
+Doing so will help you recover from Plastic Surgery in Perth and reduce any risks of capsular contracture.

 When can I sleep on my side after Breast Augmentation?